anshulika12/anshulika12/README.md

 🧠 Data Enthusiast | 🌐 GitHub Beginner

 🔬 About Me:
 I am a passionate data enthusiast with a strong curiosity for uncovering meaningful insights from complex datasets.
-I am fascinated by the power of data and its potential to drive informed decision-making and solve real-world problems.
+I am fascinated by the power of data and its potential in data driven decision-making and solve real-world problems.
 As a beginner on GitHub, I am excited to collaborate with the data community, learn from experienced practitioners, and contribute to open-source projects.

 💼 Professional Experience:
 I'm looking to start my journey as a data analyst, where I want to gain hands-on experience in data manipulation, analysis, and visualization.
 I have already worked with SQL, Python, and data visualization tools like Tableau to extract valuable insights and communicate them effectively to stakeholders.
 I have also developed proficiency in data cleaning, exploratory data analysis (EDA), and basic statistical analysis techniques.